Application Process

 What is the oldest test score I can submit?

-If you took the LSAT in or after June 2017, you can use this score to apply through June 2023.
-Results from LSATs prior to June 2017 will not be reported and cannot be used to apply.
+If you apply before the end of June 2024, LSAT scores earned in or after June 2018 are valid scores for your application.
+LSAT scores earned prior to June 2018 would not be reported and cannot be used to apply.

 How long should my personal statement be?

 There is no minimum or maximum length for the personal statement, but it should be double spaced.
-Most personal statements are about two to three pages.
+Most personal statements are approximately two pages.

 How many letters of recommendation do I need to submit?

-We only require one recommendation or evaluation, but you may submit more if you’d like.
-Please note that once we receive one letter of recommendation or LSAC evaluation form, your application will be considered complete and sent to the committee for review.
-You must let us know in advance if you would like your application held from review until we receive additional letters of recommendation or evaluations.
-There is a section in our application where you can note that you would like your application held and from whom you are still waiting on recommendations.
+We only require one recommendation, but you may submit more if you’d like.
+Please note that once we receive one letter of recommendation, your application will be considered complete and sent to the Admissions Committee for review.
+You must let us know in advance if you would like your application held from review until we receive additional letters of recommendation.
+There is a section within the application where you can note that you would like your application held pending a specific letter.

 Evening Program